SM rolls out E-Waste Collection Program

 Acceptable electronic waste includes old or broken mobile phones, mobile phone chargers, power cords, commercial batteries, earphones/earbuds, calculators, printer ink and toner cartridges, small gadgets, and computer wiring, among others.
 E-waste collection will be available in all SM malls nationwide beginning Feb.
 19, 2021.
 Customers can bring their e-waste every day during mall hours.

-“We at SM are committed to continuously look for ways and means to better care for the planet and to support the communities where our malls are present, including addressing the growing problem of e-waste.
-We must collaborate with the community and work together to promote responsible solid waste management and the proper disposal of hazardous wastes.
+“We at SM are committed to continuously looking for ways and means to better care for the planet and to support the communities where our malls are present, including addressing the growing problem of e-waste.
+We must collaborate with the community and work together to promote responsible solid waste management and the proper disposal of hazardous waste.
 We cannot do it alone, and we will need everyone’s help,” said Engr.
 Liza B. Silerio, Vice President for Corporate Compliance and Head of SM Supermalls Program on Environment and Sustainability.

 Aside from the SM E-Waste Collection Program, SM’s other initiatives for the Environment include the Trash to Cash recycling market every first Friday and Saturday of the month, across all SM Malls; the Plastic Waste Collection program, in partnership with Plastic Credit Exchange; water recycling across all of its malls; the use of solar energy; the annual Green Film Festival; and the AweSMSeas campaign on marine plastic pollution, in partnership with USAID and PRRCFI, to name a few.